RotorHazard/RotorHazard/doc/Development.md

 The primary thing to remember is that separate pull requests should be created for separate branches.
 Never create a pull request from your `master` branch.

-Once you have created the PR,
-every new commit/push in your branch will propagate from your fork into the PR in the main GitHub/RotorHazard repo.
+Once you have created the PR, every new commit/push in your branch will propagate from your fork into the PR in the main GitHub/RotorHazard repo.
 Checkout another branch first if you want something else.

-Push will often fail if you edit or squash commits in a branch already pushed.
-Never do such things after creating the PR.

 Later, you can get the changes from the RotorHazard repo into your `master` branch by adding RotorHazard as a git remote and merging from it as follows: